 The Environmental Protection Agency (EPA) was created in 1970.
 Its mission is to develop and enforce regulations related to environmental protection.

 Most EPA documents have been digitized and can be found in National Service Center for Environmental Publications or in the HathiTrust database.
-Government Documents holds an extensive collection of EPA publications in print and microfiche, only some of which are listed in OneSearch, but microfiche has not been inventoried, so please ask for assistance if you are having trouble finding a report.
+Government Documents holds an extensive collection of EPA publications in print and microfiche.
+Most print publications are listed in OneSearch, but microfiche has not been inventoried, so please ask for assistance if you are having trouble finding a report.
 Our holdings include the following series: